-Scott Levy performed under various aliases over his long wrestling career.
-Scotty the Body, Scotty Flamingo, and Johnny Polo are but a few, though by far, his most successful run in wrestling came under the guise of Raven.
-After finding success in ECW and WCW, Raven re-signed with the WWE (WWF at the time), and the fans were excited.
-This should have marked Raven’s greatest run of all, but Vince McMahon had different plans.
+Scott Levy performed under various aliases over his long wrestling career: Scotty the Body, Scotty Flamingo, and Johnny Polo are but a few.
+Though, by far, his most successful run in wrestling came under the guise of Raven.
+After success in ECW and WCW, Raven re-signed with the then WWF, and the fans were elated.
+It should have marked Raven’s greatest run, but Vince McMahon had other plans!

 Did you know that this story is featured on The Pro Wrestling Stories Podcast?
 Hit play and follow along with the article below!

 (If you cannot see the video below, please turn off your AdBlockers)

 Debuting at Unforgiven 2000, Raven came to Tazz’s aid, who defeated Jerry “The King” Lawler in a strap match.
 There was no build for his arrival.
 There weren’t any vignettes.
 Raven just appeared, gave Lawler a DDT, and then left.